 You use an online tool to make your design.
-You set the size of your label, the colors that you want to use if you want to sew them in your clothes or have them with a kind of glue so that you can iron them in your clothes.
-I opted for a black background, with a with logo.
+You set the size of your label, the colors that you want to use, if you want to sew them in your clothes or have them with a kind of glue so that you can iron them in your clothes.
+I opted for a black background, with a white logo.
 You can, however, choose more than one color.

 Conclusion: I love my labels!

 I am very happy with the final results! the text is clear and sharp, the labels are soft and they sew up easy in your clothes.
 Be careful when you iron them.
 I tried to iron out the fold on top of the label for easier application in a seam, but the label shrunk quite badly by my iron on full-power.
 But look how BEAUTIFULL your clothes look with a label in it!
 Also, no worries about putting your shirt on the wrong way 😉

 If I am really picky, I would say that the black of the label is not really deep black, but more like a gray.
 Probably because of the white logo.
 I know that when you order white labels you can let them add an extra layer of white to prevent the other colors to show, but I kinda wished they would also have that option for black labels.
 Also, the roundness of my font made the top of the ‘e’ from ‘The’ disappear a bit.
 Overall not very annoying things, but I do think this is something to keep in mind when you order labels.
 The Dutch Label shop is offering a photo proof option.
 I didn’t opt for this, but I wonder if that would have prevented this from happening.